 3. Improves Digestion

 Another benefit of peanuts for ducks is that they can help to improve their digestion.
 Peanuts are high in fiber, which can help to regulate the duck’s digestive system and prevent constipation.
-This is particularly important during the winter months when ducks are more prone to digestive issues due to their reduced activity levels.
+This is particularly important during the winter when ducks are more prone to digestive issues due to reduced activity levels.

 4. Boosts Energy